harmin-parra/x509-wrapper/README.md

   + Directory Name
   + Other Name

-*issue doesn't apply to CSR loaders
+*This limitation doesn't apply to CSR loaders

 ### Certificate Policies extension